raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 with short UDP timeouts, it fails to provide a persistent bi-directional communication channel unless an excessive amount of keepalive traffic is used.

-DSOP messages relate only to the specific "session" in which they are being carried.
-A "session" is established over a connection when either side of the connection sends the first DSOP
+DSO messages relate only to the specific "session" in which they are being carried.
+A "session" is established over a connection when either side of the connection sends the first DSO
 TLV and it is acknowledged by the other side.
 While this specification defines an initial set of three TLVs, additional TLVs may be defined in additional specifications.
 All three of the TLVs defined are mandatory to implement.

-A client MAY attempt to initiate DSOP messages at any time on a connection; receiving a NOTIMP response in reply indicates that the server does not implement DSOP, and the client SHOULD NOT issue further DSOP messages on that connection.
+A client MAY attempt to initiate DSO messages at any time on a connection; receiving a NOTIMP response in reply indicates that the server does not implement DSO, and the client SHOULD NOT issue further DSO messages on that connection.

-A server SHOULD NOT initiate DSOP messages until a client-initiated DSOP message is received first, unless in an environment where it is known in advance by other means that the client supports DSOP.
+A server SHOULD NOT initiate DSO messages until a client-initiated DSO message is received first, unless in an environment where it is known in advance by other means that the client supports DSO.
-This requirement is to ensure that the clients that do not support DSOP do not receive unsolicited inbound DSOP messages that they would not know how to handle.
+This requirement is to ensure that the clients that do not support DSO do not receive unsolicited inbound DSO messages that they would not know how to handle.

-On a session between a client and server that support DSOP, once the client has sent at least one DSOP message (or it is known in advance by other means that the client supports DSOP) either end may unilaterally send Session Signaling messages at any time, and therefore either client or server may be the initiator of a message.
+On a session between a client and server that support DSO, once the client has sent at least one DSO message (or it is known in advance by other means that the client supports DSO) either end may unilaterally send Session Signaling messages at any time, and therefore either client or server may be the initiator of a message.

-From this point on it is considered that a "DSOP session" is in progress.
+From this point on it is considered that a "DSO session" is in progress.
 Clients and servers should behave as described in this specification with regard to inactivity timeouts and connection close, not as prescribed in {{!RFC7766}}.